LorenzoCorbella74/my-engine-2d/README.md

 }
 ```

+## Keyboard and Mouse Input Manager

+Just track the user input with:

+- `iskeyDown(key)` to check CONTINUOSLY if a key has been pressed
+- `iskeyDownOnce(key)` to check if a key has been pressed in the current frame (and was not pressed on the previous)

 ## Camera Manager

+The camera class allows to:

-It's possible to focus the camera on a specific entity with the `focusOn(element: GameObject, currentScene: Scene)` method and animate the focus with the `zoomTo(targetZoom, duration)` method.
+- make the camera follow a gameObject with `focusOn(element: GameObject, currentScene: Scene)`
+- animate the camera with the `zoomTo(targetZoom, duration, ease, callback)` method.
+- move the camera with `moveTo(point: Point, duration, ease, callback)`
+- animate on a bezier curve with `animateOnBezierCurve(start: Point, controlOne: Point, controlTwo: Point, end: Point, callback)`
+- shake camera with `shake(duration: number, amplitude: number)`

-## Time Manager
+## Time Manager and Timers

-It's possible to set the game speed with the `setGameSpeed(speed: number)` and manage timers with several methods.
+It's possible to manage the game speed with the `setGameSpeed(speed)` and manage timers with the following methods:

+- Run a function after a certain delay with the method `after(delay, fn)`
+- Add a function that will be called count times every delay seconds with the method `every(delay, callback, repeat)`
+- Run a function only during specific frames with `runOnFrameNum(frameNumbers, fn)`

 ## Event Manager

-It's possible to send events to gameObject or to gameObject groups with the `sendEvent(GameEvent<BasePayload> | GameEventForGroup<BasePayload>)` method: the class GameObject implements the method `onEventHandler(event)` to listen to events.
+It's possible to send events to gameObject or to gameObject groups with the method`sendEvent(GameEvent<BasePayload> | GameEventForGroup<BasePayload>)`.

+The class GameObject implements the method `onEventHandler(event)` to listen to events.

+## Localization

+The engine provide a sinple class to manage locale translations.
+Put in the assets folder a folder called `i18n` or configure its name in the configuration object and the engine will load the relevant json files on engine bootstrap.
+The default locale is the `navigator.language` so use as names of the .json files appropiate names.

 ### Utils

-- [x] Keyboard and mouse management
 - [x] Object pool
 - [x] Storage in localstorage
 - [x] Basic Game Logic class for win/lose conditions
 - [x] CrossHair management
-- [x] PIXI Filters management
+- [x] PIXI Filters management in dedicated class
+- [x] PIXI Particles in dedicated class

 # Usage